 Web analytics: when Google Analytics is not enough

 It happens to all of us.
-Surely you too: when you think about web analytics, Google Analytics immediately comes to mind.
+Surely to you too: when you think about web analytics, Google Analytics immediately comes to mind.
 This incredibly powerful tool is almost an online industry standard that allows you to measure not only who enters your website, but also how, when and a thousand other variables.
 And it is also free.

 Web analytics consists of the collection, measurement, evaluation and rational explanation of the data that users generate when visiting and interacting with our website.